MapsPeople/docs/src/product/index.md

   order: 40
 ---

-MapsIndoors is an Indoor Navigation Platform and can be integrated into existing applications for mobile, desktop, and kiosk, or as a standalone service.
+MapsIndoors is an Indoor Navigation Platform and can be integrated into existing applications for mobile, desktop, and Kiosk, or as a standalone service.

 MapsIndoors consists of: